Orpius/SDK/docs/UserGuide/index.md

 Each custom tool is registered in the system with a unique name and made available to AI Agents under your control.
-This allows agents to call your organization's existing code, libraries, or services securely—without exposing them externally.
+This allows agents to call your organization's existing code, libraries, or services securely, without exposing them externally.

 #### Custom Tool Integration Steps